[Updated] 13 ways to make your salon more eco-friendly

-Once business is back to normal post-coronavirus, are you looking to take steps to become a sustainable beauty salon or spa?
-To celebrate Earth Day (April 22), we talk to the salon and spa operators who have already made great strides in their business to be eco-friendly, sharing these easily implementable tips so you can do your bit for the environment too.
+Are you looking to take steps to become a sustainable beauty salon or spa?
+We talk to the salon and spa operators who have already made great strides in their business to be eco-friendly, sharing these easily implementable tips so you can do your bit for the environment too.

 12 ways to make your beauty salon or spa more sustainable: